 However, if the Inspector(s) think a person may be implicated in the incident they may interview the person and anybody else under 'caution' as a suspect - as per the Police and Criminal Evidence Act.

 An interview 'under caution' is similar to a Police interview, where the interviewee will be read their rights and the interview, in most cases, is taped etc. In such circumstances the University will provide, if required, a Solicitor.
 Such interviews are rare though, and usually only occur following serious incidents and where a person is thought to be directly implicated in the cause of the incident.

 Obstructing an HSE Inspector or an investigation in any way whatsoever is a criminal offence.

 The HSE will decide, sometimes in liaison with the Crown Prosecution Service, whether to prosecute or whether other sanctions are appropriate eg an Improvement Notice, a Prohibition Notice, a formal caution or warning.
 They may even withdraw all together if they are satisfied with your controls and actions.

 Where the incident is serious enough (mainly deaths, violence or road traffic) the Police will often take the lead in an investigation, working closely with the HSE if the incident is work or University related.
-Formal contact and liaison with the Police will normally be through the Registrar's Office, however the Police will often contact and interview witnesses and suspects without notifying you or the University.
+Formal contact and liaison with the Police will normally be through the Governance and Compliance, Corporate Services, Office.
+However, the Police will often contact and interview witnesses and suspects without notifying you or the University.
 In such circumstances, the University will provide a Solicitor for those members of staff being interviewed or investigated.